JankariTech/blog/src/assets/Keycloak/Keycloak.md

     ```
    KEYCLOAK_ADMIN=admin KEYCLOAK_ADMIN_PASSWORD=admin ./bin/kc.sh start-dev
    ```
-    > Note: if port 8080 is already used then you can map the Keycloak port using the Keycloak environment variable 'KC_HTTP_PORT=8001'
+    > Note: if port 8080 is already used, then you can map the Keycloak port using the Keycloak environment variable 'KC_HTTP_PORT=8001'

 6. When we start again, it is not necessary to set these variables again.
 You can start the server with:
     ```